aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 down effects [@Finke2008a].
 In some cases, predator diets may extend to include other predators, leading to direct negative interactions such as intraguild predation, which may also have a phylogenetic signal [@Pfennig2000].
+[THIS PARAGRAPH, LIKE THE WHOLE INTRODUCTION, IS WELL WRITTEN AND RICH WITH EXAMPLES.
+HOWEVER, THIS PARAGRAPH TOO GIVES THE SENSE THAT PHYLOGENETIC APPROACHES ARE HOPEFUL - USEFUL *IF* THE PHYLOGENETIC DISTANCES ARE ALSO CORRELATED WITH TRAITS WE BELIEVE MATTER.
+BUT WHAT IF THEY'RE NOT?
+HOW DO WE KNOW THEY ARE?
+SEE IF YOU CAN'T DIG IN A LITTLE DEEPER TO PRESENT A STRONG ARGUMENT FOR WHY THIS IS A GOOD NEXT STEP FOR THE FIELD (RATHER THAN A NEAT, HOPEFUL NEXT STEP).]

-We examined the consequences of phylogenetic diversity using a natural mesocosm: the community of macroinvertebrates living within bromeliads.
-Bromeliads (Bromeliaceae) are flowering plants abundant in the Neotropics.
+We examined the consequences of [TESTED THE EFFECTS OF?] phylogenetic diversity using a natural mesocosm: the community of macroinvertebrates living within bromeliads.
+[INTRODUCE THE PREDATOR ASSEMBLAGE FIRST, THAT'S WHAT' WE'RE TALKING ABOUT HERE, THEN MOVE TO WHAT THE ENVIRONMENT IS] Bromeliads
+(Bromeliaceae) are flowering plants abundant in the Neotropics.
 Many bromeliad species contain water and trapped, terrestrial detritus; the decomposition of this detritus supplies nutrients for the bromeliad [@Reich2003a].
 The small size